azurecitadel/azurecitadel.github.io/workshops/terraform/lab5.md

 }
 ```

-* Either
-    * Modify the AssignableScopes array to match your subscription GUID(s), or
+> The custom policy above is essentially the same as contributor, but with the exploded Microsoft.Authorization actions you can selectively delete the NotActions to permit your Terraform service principal to do more.
+Blueprint write and delete actions are prohibited.

+* Customise the AssignableScopes.
+Any of the following are valid:
-    * Change to "/" to allow the role to be assigned to all subscriptions
+    * Change to "/" to allow the role to be assigned to all subscriptions (and child scopes)

-> Note that you could also remove the NotActions for the policyAssignments and policyDefinitions for standard policy operations.
-Remove policyDefinitionSets if you are using policy initiatives to group policies together.
+    * Provide a list of subscription (or resource group) resource IDs as scopes

+* Customise the NotActions:
+    * For example, if you need your Terraform service principal to assign inbuilt roles to scopes, then delete the two lines for _Microsoft.Authorization/roleAssignments_
+    * There is a corresponding read action for those lines that is implicitly allowed
+    * Permitting write actions enables `terraform apply` for those provider types, but you'll also need the delete action for `terraform destroy`

 * Create the custom role: